CSC207-UofT/207-course-notes/course-terminology.md

 * You call a constructor to instantiate (an object of) a class.

 static information vs. instance information (methods and variables)
+* Static information belongs to the class itself and is shared by all its instances, while instance information is unique to each object created from the class.

 class vs. instance